 The Future of NHS Apps

 Kit Huckvale, a PhD student and co-author of the study, says that the NHS needs to work harder on testing their apps.
 As he told the BBC, “The study is a signal and an opportunity to address this because the NHS would like to see strategic investment in apps to support people in the future.
 We will see them used more often and become much more complex over time.”
 Indeed, the NHS has recently launched trials of new apps aimed at sufferers of diabetes, depression and anxiety, and with Jeremy Hunt pushing for a greater investment in healthcare related apps in the future the problems of privacy and security take on a new importance.
-NHS England has confirmed that the offending apps have either been updated or removed from the library entirely, with a spokesperson adding that “a new, more thorough NHS endorsement model for apps has begun piloting this month”.
+Many medical billing websites has confirmed that the offending apps have either been updated or removed from the library entirely, with a spokesperson adding that “a new, more thorough NHS endorsement model for apps has begun piloting this month”.

 Protecting Your Privacy

 While the lack of security in NHS apps is certainly disturbing, there is no indication that any users have so far had their personal or medical data compromised.
 Still, it points out the importance of having better security checks in place, particularly considering the highly sensitive nature of medical information.
 As Huckvale puts it, “We know from recent high-profile data thefts that these kinds of things can happen.
 There’s no reason that health apps shouldn’t be using industry standard methods to protect data.”
 He advice for the public is to double check privacy policies on all apps, and when in doubt to contact the developers directly.
 He also suggests that users treat health apps “like a random website you’ve encountered.
 Just as you wouldn’t start entering your data into a website without knowing a bit about it, you shouldn’t assume that an app is secure”.